muygalan/100-days-of-code/log.md

 **Thoughts:** I was dreading and looking forward to this course.
 I understand the importance of responsive web design.
 And although this course was intended to be introductory to screen sizes and viewports, I felt the content was rushed over too quickly and confusing.
 They could have done a better job of explaining the topics a bit better, but that's just my 2cents.
 Hopefully the next lesson covers the material in a more understandable way.

+### Day 9: February 15th, 2018

+**Today's Progress**: Got 2/3 through the "Building Up" course odule.

+**Thoughts:** Media Queries and Breakpoints make sense and are confusing to me too.
+Again, I feel like its a lot to process for my feeble brain.
+I found myself searching Google for more in-depth articles that can "break" down these concepts further.
+Although I don't mind doing additional research, it kind of irritates me since I am paying for this course and expected for my to understand the material better without having to rely too much on external sources.

 ---

 ### Day 0: February 30, 2016 (Example 1)